+1.2.16 User accounts

-1.2.14 User Profiles
+User Profiles

 To manage per-user settings, in CATMAID each user has a profile attached.
 These profiles can be adjusted in the admin interface by going to a users settings page.
 Currently, these settings control access to CATMAID's different tools.